 - Let them fully cool.
 I like to use a cooling rack to allow them to cool faster.

 - When fully cooled you have 2 options.
-If you don’t want your waffles to stick together, place them on a baking sheet (without stacking) and freeze until hard.
-Once fully frozen, you can stack them in freezer bags, label with the name and date you froze it.
-If you don’t mind your waffles sticking together (if you know you’ll frost a whole batch at a time), then simply stack your waffles and place in a freezer bag, label with the name and date and freeze for up to 6 months.
+If you don’t want your waffles to stick together, place them on a baking sheet lined with parchment paper (without stacking) and freeze until frozen solid.
+Once fully frozen, you can stack them in freezer bags, and label them with the name and date you froze them.
+If you don’t mind your waffles sticking together (if you know you’ll frost a whole batch at a time), then simply stack your waffles and place them in a freezer bag, label them with the name and date, and freeze them for up to 6 months.

 How to defrost frozen waffles

-- Alternately, you can microwave the waffle for 30-60 seconds to warm, however they’re be more soft than crunchy.
-I love the toaster option for waffles because it brings the crunch back to life.
+- Alternatively, you can microwave the waffle for 30-60 seconds to warm, however, they’ll be more soft than crunchy.
+I love the toaster option for waffles because it brings the crunch back to full freshness.

-The main 3 ingredients in these protein waffles are roll oats, cottage cheese and eggs.
-Here’s everything you’ll need for this simple, protein packed waffles.
+The main 3 common ingredients in these protein waffles are rolled oats, cottage cheese, and eggs.
+Here’s everything you’ll need for these simple, protein-packed waffles.

 How to make protein waffles